huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param array palettes: array of arrays of colors.
 Each color is a 3-element RGB array

+.. js:function:: map.isPrimaryTileset(tilesetName)

+   Gets whether the specified tileset is a primary tileset.

+   :param string tilesetName: the tileset name
+   :returns boolean: is a primary tileset

+.. js:function:: map.isSecondaryTileset(tilesetName)

+   Gets whether the specified tileset is a secondary tileset.

+   :param string tilesetName: the tileset name
+   :returns boolean: is a secondary tileset

 .. js:function:: map.getPrimaryTileset()

    Gets the name of the primary tileset for the currently-opened map.